cnsheafe/StockWatcher/README.md

 Technical Features
 -

-* Server-side rendering for faster display
+* MVC Model Validation and CORS Middleware
 * Background Scheduler for alerts
 * Docker for portability